-Return Code in
+Return Interpretation Code in Reg.
+15

-Reg.
-15 Interpretation

-- 4 No volumes containing any part of the data set were mounted, nor did register 0 contain the address of a unit that was available for mounting a volume of the data set. - 8 An unusual condition was encountered on one or more volumes. - 12 Invalid volume list (not accompanied by the setting of the last byte of each volume pointer).
+- 4 No volumes containing any part of the data set were mounted, nor did register 0 contain the address of a unit that was available for mounting a volume of the data set. - 8 An unusual condition was encountered on one or more volumes.